MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

 ---
 ms.assetid:
-title: Create a separate subnet in a VNet
+title: Create a separate subnet in a VNet for Azure Monitor SCOM Managed Instance (preview)
 description: This article describes how to create a separate subnet in a VNet.
 author: jyothisuri
 ms.author: jsuri